Criminal Defense Lawyer in Sebastian, FL

 Myth: If You Plead Guilty, You Are Guilty

-Fact: your criminal defense lawyer in Sebastian, FL, from Tuttle Law may be able to arrange a plea bargain, where you plead guilty to lesser charges to avoid a long, drawn-out trial that could result in your conviction and greater penalties.
+Fact: your criminal defense lawyer in Sebastian, FL, from Tuttle Larsen, P.A. may be able to arrange a plea bargain, where you plead guilty to lesser charges to avoid a long, drawn-out trial that could result in your conviction and greater penalties.
 However, your actual guilt or innocence may not factor into your decision on whether to accept the plea agreement.

 Myth: Your Lawyer Is in Constant Contact With the Prosecutor’s Office